 A. Sutherland - AncientPages.com - Insects have always accompanied humans; some of them have gained a special place in culture and mythology.
-A butterfly has deep roots in early beliefs of ancient people around the world, and many myths and legends feature this fantastic insect.
+A butterfly has deep roots in the early beliefs of ancient people around the world, and many myths and legends feature this fantastic insect.

 Native American Hopi Carved Butterfly Maiden Kachina Doll.
 Credit: kachinahouse